flybaseio/flybaseio.github.io/_posts/2015-12-18-meet-joined-node.md

 4) Hit `save`

-This will create a unique URL, which is based on your unique container and task, so you would see a URL similar to this:
+This will create a unique URL, which is based on your unique container and recipe, so you would see a URL similar to this:

 ```javascript
 https://api.joinednode.com/run/black-surf-17638/polished-firefly-55389